1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 - **Activate "external" web server:**
 `#define WEBSERVER`
-If you activate this definement, you can use BSB-LAN as a web server for static content.
-All files are stored on SD card.
+If this definement is activated, BSB-LAN can act as a web server for static content.
+All files are / must be stored on SD card.
 Files can be placed in different directories.
 Only static content is supported.
 Supported file types are: html, htm, css, js, xml, txt, jpg, gif, svg, png, ico, gz.
 The web server supports static compression.
 If possible (if the client's browser supports gzip), it's always trying to deliver gzipped content (e.g. /d3d.js.gz for the URL /d3d.js).
 The web server supports the following headers: ETag, Last-Modified, Content-Length, Cache-Control.